 For a resistor, the current is in phase with the voltage.
 If we had a large resistance and small inductance in series, the voltage drop, and current would be largely determined by the resistor.
 So the current and magnetic field would be largely in phase with the applied voltage.
 With current in the main winding lagging by 90 degrees, we would have a 90-degree difference between the two, but the starter winding would be extremely inefficient.

-Just recently, I accidentally jammed the starter switch on a 1/4 hp resistive start motor from a clothes dryer (the one on this blower) and it only took about 15 seconds for the motor to trip its thermal protection circuit.
-Resistive starter windings are not very efficient.
+Just recently, I accidentally jammed the starter switch on a 1/4 hp resistive start motor from a clothes dryer (the one on this blower) and it only took about 15 seconds for the motor to trip its thermal protection circuit because the starter winding overheated.

 You could also reverse the motor by reversing the main winding (same effect).